 Packing Checklist: Checked Luggage

-Now that we’ve got the hand luggage out of the way, the checked bag will be a breeze—thanks to the fact that with checked bags, there’s one major travel packing hack to rule them all: packing cubes.
+Now that we’ve got the hand luggage out of the way, the checked bag will be a breeze—thanks to the fact that with checked bags, there’s one major travel packing tip to rule them all: packing cubes.
 There’s a reason travel packing tips always include them.
 It's a huge luggage space saver that keeps you organized when you're packing your bags and unpacking them at your destination.

 Essentially, you’re following the bags within bags concept for the carry-on, except each type of clothing goes together in whatever size cube you need (shirts with shirts, pants with pants...you get the idea).
 And that’s it.